haiwen/seafile-admin-docs/manual/config/roles_permissions.md

         ./seahub.sh python-env python3 seahub/manage.py set_user_role_upload_download_rate_limit
         ```

-Seafile comes with two build-in roles `default` and `guest`, a default user is a normal user with permissions as followings:

-!!! tip "New in 12.0"
 - `can_drag_drop_folder_to_sync`: allow or deny user to sync folder by draging and droping

 - `can_export_files_via_mobile_client`: allow or deny user to export files in using mobile client

+Seafile comes with two build-in roles `default` and `guest`, a default user is a normal user with permissions as followings:

 ```py
     'default': {